akashvshroff/Django_Blog/README.md

 # Note:

-- You can access the website at this link:
+- You can access the website at this [link](https://mysuperdjangoapp.herokuapp.com/)

 # Outline: